3.5.4 Reduction in CWE

 Agent notification requirements

-Agents must provide written notice to the worker when a determination is made not to increase weekly payments due to a reduction in CWE.
+Agents must provide written notice to the worker when a determination is made not to increase weekly payments or not to pay weekly payments due to a reduction in CWE.
 This notice is effective from the date upon which the worker's CWE were reduced or on any later date specified in the notice.

 Agent determinations not to pay compensation in the form of weekly payments must follow the usual process for termination of weekly payments under the legislation.